dkhmelenko/autoapproval/README.md

 _NOTES_:
 1. If label doesn't exist, it will not be created.
 In order to apply the label after approving PR automatically, you need to define the label beforehand.
-2. If PR already contains all labels from **apply_labels** config, it will not be approved assuming that it was already approved.
+2. If PR already contains a review from this bot, new approval will not happen.
+Except the case when review was dismissed.

 ## Contributing